- Table of Contents

 "What are your strengths and weaknesses?"

 When discussing strengths, focus on key attributes that align with the job requirements.
 Provide concrete examples of how these strengths have benefited you in previous experiences.
-This not only showcases your capabilities but also substantiates your claims with real-world examples.
+This showcases your capabilities and substantiates your claims with real-world examples.

 When addressing weaknesses, be honest but strategic.
 Choose areas where you have actively worked on self-improvement or made significant progress.
 This demonstrates self-awareness and a commitment to continuous growth, leaving a positive impression on the interviewer.